BigDru/blog/content/posts/20230501-powering-on-monitors-with-ddcutil.md

 Next we need to figure out the available VCP codes.
 VCP = Virtual Control Panel and it’s a “feature code” that is used to get or set information from (what I’m guessing) is the monitor’s internal memory registers.
 Considering we needed to activate a i2c-dev module to run commands via ddcutil, I assume we are somehow talking directly to the microcontroller over I2C.

-To select the specific monitor we can use a variety of options (viewable via `ddcutil --help`).
+To select the specific monitor we can use a variety of options (viewable via <br>`ddcutil --help`).
 I decided to use the ASCII serial number:

 ```bash
 sudo ddcutil -n DCLMTF166938 getvcp known